Course - Biometrics - IMT4126

 Further on evaluation

-During the semester the students will be get weekly exercises of which at least 10 have to be passed as a mandatory part of the course.
+During the seminar the students will be get daily exercises of which at least minimal number has to be passed as a mandatory part of the course.
+The minimal number will be announced at the start of the course.

-There will be no re-sit exam in summer (August).
-Students who have passed the mandatory part of the course do not need to do this again in case they retake the course.
+Students who have passed the mandatory part of the course do not need to do this again in case they retake the course the following year.

 Specific conditions